pika/pika/README.rst

 Pika is a pure-Python implementation of the AMQP 0-9-1 protocol that tries to stay fairly independent of the underlying network support library.

-- Currently supports Python 2.6 and Python 2.7 only.
-3.2+ support planned.
+- Python 2.6+ and 3.3+ are supported.

 - Since threads aren't appropriate to every situation, it doesn't require threads.
 It takes care not to forbid them, either.
 The same goes for greenlets, callbacks, continuations and generators.
-It is not necessarily thread-safe however, and your milage will vary.
+It is not necessarily thread-safe however, and your mileage will vary.

 - People may be using direct sockets, plain old `select()`, or any of the wide variety of ways of getting network events to and from a